Why is a survey important?

 If you are unsure which survey would be more appropriate for the property you are hoping to buy, your Chartered Surveyor will be able to offer you expert, independent advice on which would be best for your potential home.

 For a more detailed description of the two surveys, take a look at our guides on the HomeBuyer Report and the Building Survey.
+If you're wondering how to make sure you pick a great Chartered Surveyor, check out our guide.

 Updated March 2017